Skip to main content

 This Week's Readings

-2. Banana Yoshimoto, Kitchen, opening chapter (translated by Megan Backus).
+2. Banana Yoshimoto, Kitchen, opening chapter (translated by Megan Backus) — grief channeled through the physical presence of kitchens and the act of cooking.

 · · ·